Halloween Beginning Sounds Clip Cards

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-I’ve created these FREE Halloween Beginning Sounds Clip Cards, with some of the pictures that are traditionally part of the Halloween theme, but also familiar to your preschoolers, which probably have described with detail their Halloween costumes for the parade, and where they are going to “trick or treating” on Halloween night by now.
+I’ve created these FREE Halloween Beginning Sounds Clip Cards, with some of the pictures that are traditionally part of the Halloween theme but also familiar to your preschoolers, which probably have described with detail their Halloween costumes for the parade and where they are going to “trick or treating” on Halloween night by now.
 Right?
-This will give you the perfect opportunity to use their enthusiasm to introduce new activities related to the theme.
+This will allow you to use their enthusiasm to introduce new activities related to the theme.

-Let’s be real….. you and I both know that you will probably do the same type of activities you do throughout the year because we know that you have to use constant repetition for them to be able to learn.
-The trick is that when you change how these activities look and give them a theme, children will think that they are doing something completely new and will get excited and ready to learn all over again.
+Let’s be honest….. you and I both know that you will probably do the same type of activities you do throughout the year because we know that you have to use constant repetition for them to be able to learn.
+The trick is that when you change how these activities look and give them a theme, children will think they are doing something completely new and get excited and ready to learn again.

-When you do this, you encourage your children to get engaged, and interested in the new activity you are presenting, and this will give meaning to their learning process.
+When you do this, you encourage your children to become engaged and interested in the new activity you are presenting, which will give meaning to their learning process.

-When you plan your Halloween theme, always take into consideration not to bring something scary.
-Even when you use things like witches, ghosts, bats, and spiders, children find them fun but just using pictures with smiles and sweet faces.
+When you plan your Halloween theme, always remember not to bring something scary.
+Even when you use things like witches, ghosts, bats, and spiders, children find them fun, but just use pictures with smiles and sweet faces.

 Make sure to grab your FREE set at the end of this post!